octolaba/indexit/AGENTS.md

   exactly dot plus space: `. `.
 This allows multiple agents or model/effort combinations to produce separate perspectives on the same upstream project.

+Report folders are versionless by design.
+For a given project, the contents of `docs/<project-slug>. <agent-slug>/` correspond to the latest closed research issue for that project.
+Older issue files remain historical records of earlier pinned versions; do not retitle or rewrite them when a newer version is analysed.

 ```
 research/
   <project-slug>/        # git submodule → upstream repo (read-only)